Concepts

 | List Flavor Scaling | List of target flavors that the system can scale up to when auto scaling is triggered.
 The list will be sorted in ascending order, from the smallest to the largest value. | |

 | 2.
-Section Storage Scaling | ||
+Storage Scaling section | ||

 | Field | Description | |

-| Current Storage (GB) | Current allocated database storage size. | |
+| Current Storage (GB) | Current allocated database cluster storage size. | |

 | Storage Threshold (%) | Storage usage threshold to trigger automatic scaling. | |